 In the Task 1.1.4 efforts are then placed to show how the different N system indicators relate to the different effect based indicators.
 For example, exploring how reductions in N surplus and improvements in NUE link to reduction in adverse environmental effects and can simultaneously contribute to improving food and energy production.

-Overall, it is expected that this activity will lead to several reports on methodologies for nitrogen system indicators, for adoption by partners during plenary meetings of INMS.
-In addition, it is expected that key products and their synthesis will provide important material to support the global assessment process (Activity 2.3).
+This activity is leading to several reports on methodologies for nitrogen system indicators, for adoption by partners during plenary meetings of INMS.
+In addition, the key products and their synthesis are providing important material to support the global assessment process (Activity 2.3).

-Activity 1.1 will be delivered under Component 1.
+Activity 1.1 is being delivered under Component 1.
 The diagram below shows the tasks and task outputs deliviered for this activity.
-The tasks will run in parallele with one another.
-For more information on each task, click on the diagram below.
+The tasks run in parallele with one another.